Greek Food Guide – What To Eat In Greece

 When it comes to gyro, the meat (again also, chicken, pork, beef, or lamb) is not on skewers but cooked and sliced and wrapped inside a pita that has been previously heated or kept warm.

 Here, of course, traditions and personal taste define the gyro.
-Some Greeks would never dream of adding to their gyro another than the traditional tomatoes, onions, and yogurt.
+Some Greeks would never dream of adding to their gyro other than traditional tomatoes, onions, and yogurt.

 For others, a gyro wrap is not complete without putting lettuce and fried potatoes in it.